DOTisDED/snapshot/README.md

 # Snapshot and upload distribution

-The features here allow you to take a snpashot of a current chain and put them in a file that can then be used to upload to a new chain that has the custom relay scheduler pallet.

-This repo is used along with Relay Scheduler pallet to snapshot a upload the distribution to Kabocha network.
+This repo lets you take a snapshot of a chain based on blocknumber

 ## Install